cosc2336-ds-alg/assg01/README.md

 **NOTE**: This time the array of values cannot be a `const` parameter.
 Do you understand why not?

-This function is a `void` function this time, which is different as well.
+This function will be a `void` function.
 You will be calculating the difference of each value, and storing the result back in the array passed in as a parameters.
 As you should have learned/reviewed from this units materials, arrays are passed in by reference implicitly.
 So if you modify the values of the array to contain the calculated differences, the results of this calculation will be returned back to the caller of your function.

 When you are satisfied your function is working, the project still compiles, and you can run and pass the tests, perform the usual to